makeline/Then-Coder/docs/DEVELOPER_GUIDE.md

 Refer to the [DataModules](../data/src/main/java/org/aerovek/chartr/data/di/DataModules.kt) class.
 This is where we create singletons of our repository, service, and http client classes.
 The logic in here is much more complicated than the AppModules.kt class above, particularly the networkModule block.

 The main idea is that we inject the correct [RestClient](../data/src/main/java/org/aerovek/chartr/data/network/RestClient.kt) instance with the baseUrl for whatever service we are using.
 For example, the Elrond Gateway service has a different base URL than the Elrond API service.
-So if we want to call an endpoint on the Elrond API, we use the [ElrondApiService](../data/src/main/java/org/aerovek/chartr/data/network/ElrondApiService.kt) class which is set up to accept the proper r
+So if we want to call an endpoint on the Elrond API, we use the [ElrondApiService](../data/src/main/java/org/aerovek/chartr/data/network/ElrondApiService.kt) class which is set up to accept the proper restClient instance that has the elrond API baseUrl.
+That way we only have to have one HTTP client class (the RestClient.kt class) to make all our web service calls in a generic fashion.

+### **Repositories**
+Repositories should be the only access point for making network calls from the UI.
+The interfaces are public but not their implementations, which is important to note because you can’t actually create a new instance of a repository concrete class from within the